PrincessRTFM/ffxiv-extended/plugin-recs.md

 <details>
 <summary>Specifics</summary>
 You set the first and last names for your characters (only for NPC speech) and then you have three situations you choose the form of address for.
-When NPCs or dialogue use your _full_ name, your _first_ name only, or your _last_ name only, you can force it to be replaced with first-then-last, first-only, last-only, or last-then-first.
+When NPCs or dialogue use your <i>full</i> name, your <i>first</i> name only, or your <i>last</i> name only, you can force it to be replaced with first-then-last, first-only, last-only, or last-then-first.
 All independently.

 Some cultures place the family name first and the individual name last, but the game doesn't have any option to indicate that your name follows that convention.
 PrefPro lets you force NPCs and dialogue to do that anyway, as well as to use a different name entirely for those replacements.